MileHacker Logo

 Land Transport Options

-While Ko Lanta is an island, land transport has a part in reaching it from various parts of Thailand.
+While Ko Lanta is an island, land transport has a part in reaching it from various parts of The kingdom of thailand.
 No direct train connections exist to Krabi or Ko Lanta.
 The closest train terminals are in Surat Thani or Trang.
-Long-distance buses and minivans link Krabi Town with major Thai cities, including Bangkok, Hat Yai, and Surat Thani.
+Long-long-haul buses and minivans link Krabi Town with major Thai cities, including Bangkok, Hat Yai, and Surat Thani.
 From Krabi Town, further transfers to An Island district in krabi province via minivan and car ferry are easily arranged.

 Self-Driving & Road Safety